gjcooper/VAULT/01_articles/krajbich2010visual.md

 ---
+cssclasses:
-cssclass: research_note
+  - research_note
-type: "journalArticle"
+type: journalArticle
-author: "Krajbich, Ian; Armel, Carrie; Rangel, Antonio"
+author: Krajbich, Ian; Armel, Carrie; Rangel, Antonio
-title: "Visual fixations and the computation and comparison of value in simple choice"
+title: Visual fixations and the computation and comparison of value in simple choice
-publication: "Nature Neuroscience"
+publication: Nature Neuroscience
 date: 2010-10-12
 citekey: krajbich2010visual
 aliases:
-    - "Visual fixations and the computation and comparison of value in simple choice"
+  - Visual fixations and the computation and comparison of value in simple choice
 ---

 # Visual fixations and the computation and comparison of value in simple choice